-The Community currently consists of 165 independent living rental apartments (the "Independent Living Units"), 78 assisted living units and 24 memory support units (these 102 units are collectively referred to as the "Assisted Living Units") and 22 skilled nursing beds (the "Skilled Nursing Beds").
+The Community currently consists of 165 independent living rental apartments (the "Independent Living Units"), 78 assisted living units and 24 memory support units (collectively referred to as the "Assisted Living Units") and 22 skilled nursing beds (the "Skilled Nursing Beds").
 The Assisted Living Units and the Skilled Nursing Beds are collectively referred to as the "Healthcare Center."